jbakse/compform_site/content/parameters/index.md

 Leveraging combinatorial explosion in your procedural system does not guarantee _variety_.

 Sometimes different parameters will lead to the same final output.
-Sometimes the output will differ only slightly or in ways that are not meaningul or important.
+Sometimes the output will differ only slightly or in ways that are not meaningful or important.
 When this happens a system's output can feel monotonous, uninteresting, and "samey".
 A system that takes just two numeric parameters (as 32-bit floats) has [a little less](https://stackoverflow.com/questions/7744016/how-many-distinct-values-can-be-stored-in-floating-point-formats) than `18,446,744,073,709,551,616` (18.4 Quintillion!) states.
 This is an inconceivably large number, but it is quite likely that many of those states would look very similar.
 The p5.js `ellipse()` function takes four parameters: x, y, width, and height.
 These are each 64-bit floats, so there are 2^256 possible combinations.
-Thats [115 quattuorvigintillion](https://www.wolframalpha.com/input/?i=2%5E256) different circles!
+That is [115 quattuorvigintillion](https://www.wolframalpha.com/input/?i=2%5E256) different circles!
 In practice though, a 50 pixel wide circle and a 50.001 pixel wide circle look the same and most of those circles won't even fall on your canvas at all.

 When creating interfaces for procedural systems, focus on exposing parameters that allow for _interesting_ variation.